002 - Ecological

 The syllabus point asks you to look at national and global ecological footprint trends.
 Remember a trend is a change over time.
 Don't forget to include data in your answers.

 Using the graph below describe the changes to the world's ecological footprint.

-Using the link in the 'Useful Resources' box below describe the changes in the ecological footprint for our Big 5 countries (USA, UK, China, Morocco, Ethiopia).
+Using the link in the 'Useful Resources' box below describe the changes in the ecological footprint for our Big 5 countries (USA, UK, China, Morocco, Niger).
 You will need to click on the specific country to get a graph of the change in the ecological footprint.

 Using the second article in the 'Useful Resources' box - read the article and suggest whether there is a link between the level of development of a country and its ecological footprint.
 The graph at the bottom of the article is particularly interesting.